Volunteers Work To Beautify Baltimore, Improve Its Greenspaces

 The Growing Greenspace series will be going on through September 24.

-Anyone is welcome to volunteer at the event.MORE NEWS: Maryland Weather: A Beautiful Weekend Filled With Warmth And Sunny Skies
+Anyone is welcome to volunteer at the event.MORE NEWS: Joppa Grandmother Saves Pizza Delivery Driver Following Saturday Night Shooting

 WIN Waste Innovations will host the next several Growing Greenspace projects on the following dates and at the following locations across Baltimore: